Pedro-Beirao/mindcuber-python/README.md

 $ rubiks-cube-tracker.py --webcam 0
 ```

-This will get the colors and start resolving the cube.
+This will get the colors and start solving the cube.

 Pretty nice, right?